LostLuma/Lightning-Podoboo/README.md

 ## Installation

-Ensure you've installed [Quilt](https://quiltmc.org/install) Loader and drop Lightning Podoboo into your mods folder.
+Ensure you've installed [Quilt Loader](https://quiltmc.org/install) and drop Lightning Podoboo into your mods folder.
 When used on a multiplayer server players connecting do not need to install this mod, and see no benefit from doing so.

 ## Motivation

-This mod was created to work in tandem with the popular anti ender grief datapacks, disabling an annoying part of the game without causing any unintended side-effects while doing so:
+This mod was created to work in tandem with the ever popular anti ender grief datapacks, disabling an annoying part of the game without causing any unintended side-effects while doing so:

 - Fire from other sources burns down blocks as usual
-- Lightning created through tridents spawns vanilla fire
+- Lightning created via tridents spawns vanilla fire
 - You (and other entities) will still burn when hit by lightning